gbrao018/eva4/S15B/README.md

 So, with 32*32 size, I could able to try out all combinations of losses and their behavior as mentioned in earlier section.

-### 1. Encounter with Interpolation effect.
+### 3.1 Encounter with Interpolation effect.

 In this case, choosen is is (32,32) but, I then interpolate the output to (64,64) size and sent to the loss function and backprop.
 With this approach, it was fast, but looks few spatial features compromised.
 We can see the roundedness of interpolation effect in masks.
 And brightness of the depth is also not that good.
 Tried to subtract the bright ness (-0.005) before sending to loss, but that actually is whitening the image , nothing more.

 Interpolation effect (Observed roundedness with (32,32) input size and interpolated to (64,64):
 ![image](https://github.com/gbrao018/eva4/blob/master/S15B/logs/interpolation-effect.jpg)

 		Conclusion: When we tried with small size, background quality is compromised, and rounded ness appeared due to interpolation.
 		When the input size = size (minimum 64*64) used for loss calculation without interpolation, roundeness issue disappeared.
 		MSE depth Loss converged with (32,32) is 0.01.

-### 2. Understand the impact of input size.
+### 3.2.
+Understand the impact of input size.

 So tried with (64,64) as input size and the output as (64,64) but interpolate to (128,128) that is sent to loss function.
 	-> This has good predictability and better image quality on fore ground.
-First checked on 10000 images and latter applied for whole dataset.
+First checked on 10000 images and later applied for whole dataset.
 But I still see the roundedness.

-(64,64) interpolated to (128,128).
+#### (64,64) interpolated to (128,128).
 Increased depth clarity , but roundedness present still.
 ![image](https://github.com/gbrao018/eva4/blob/master/S15B/logs/64_interpolate_128_7_2.jpg)

 		Conclusion: When the input size is 64*64, interpolated to (128,128) for loss calculation , depth quality is good but roundedness still exist.
 Without interpolation we observed the mask came up accurately pixelwise.

-### 3. Arriving at a conclusion on minimum input size vs depth quality:
+### 3.3.
+Arriving at a conclusion on minimum input size vs depth quality:

 When did with, (128,128) input size, and output (128,128) and NO MORE interpolation, before sending to loss and backprop.
 Initially, applied the same weights we got from initial (64,64) image on (128,128), and the results are good and improved without training.

-weights got from 64*64 applied on 128*128:
+#### Transfer learning: Applied weihgts from (64,64) to 128*128:
 ![image](https://github.com/gbrao018/eva4/blob/master/S15B/logs/64weights_128_image.jpg)

 Now we trained the above weights on sample of 10000 images for 1 epoch.
 I checked the image quality, the background depth quality is clearly improved.

-After 1 epoch training with transfered weights.
+#### Transfer learning: Applied weihgts from (64,64) to 128*128 and trained for one epoch:
 ![image](https://github.com/gbrao018/eva4/blob/master/S15B/logs/64weights_128_image_with1epoch_transfertraining.jpg)

 	Conclusion: With increased initial image size of 128*128, now the loss convergencence is around 0.007 which better than earlier 0.01.
-So I conclude the minimum image size required is 128*128 atleast.
+So I conclude the minimum image size required is 128*128, and bigger the image size, quality of depth map is better.

-### 4. Mask converges faster than Depth loss.
+### 3.4.
+Mask converges faster than Depth loss.
 Playing with learning rates.

 With (128,128) size, now ran one more epoch on 30000 samples.
 Due to homogenity of either black or white, mask quickly shows converges in its loss.
 But Depth across many images, every pixel has diffferent intensity.

 ![image](https://github.com/gbrao018/eva4/blob/master/S15B/logs/128_test_good.jpg)

-	Conclusion in these test.
-Increased initial image size to (128,128) gave good result.
+	Conclusion: Increased initial image size to (128,128).
+Depth maps are good.
+Mask always converges faster than depth.

-#### (128,128) input, With 100k training samples, Different losses & times at convergence: lr = e-05 Loss = K(Depth-MSE + Mask-MSE + Depth_SSIM).
+#### 3.4.1 (128,128) input, Different losses & times at convergence: lr = e-05 Loss = K(Depth-MSE + Mask-MSE + Depth_SSIM).
+With 100k training samples,

 	L2-D=0.003739 L2-M=0.003631 SSIM-D=0.000475 MODAL-EXEC-TIME=0.006 BACKPROP-EXEC-TIME=0.006 L2-DEPTH-TIME=0.000 L2-MASK-TIME=0.000 SSIM-DEPTH-TIME=0.121 GRAD-D=0.022899 SMOOTH-D=0.001869 SMOOTH-L1-M=0.001816 RMSE=0.097306 Meanlog10=nan Acc_D1=0.642869 Acc_D2=0.812467 Acc_D3=0.875512

 		L2-D=0.003739 L2-M=0.003631 SSIM-D=0.000475 MODAL-EXEC-TIME=0.009 BACKPROP-EXEC-TIME=0.010 L2-DEPTH-TIME=0.000 L2-MASK-TIME=0.000 SSIM-DEPTH-TIME=0.119 GRAD-D=0.022899 SMOOTH-D=0.001870 SMOOTH-L1-M=0.001816 RMSE=0.097306 Meanlog10=nan Acc_D1=0.642861 Acc_D2=0.812471 Acc_D3=0.875517

-#### Increased the sample size to 100k.
+#### 3.4.2 Increased the sample size to 100k.
 Trained for 1 epoch.
 Background shows good improvement

 		L2-D=0.008466 L2-M=0.004555 SSIM-D=0.001136 MODAL-EXEC-TIME=0.009 BACKPROP-EXEC-TIME=0.010 L2-DEPTH-TIME=0.000 L2-MASK-TIME=0.000 SSIM-DEPTH-TIME=0.077 GRAD-D=0.026557 SMOOTH-D=0.004233 SMOOTH-L1-M=0.002278 RMSE=0.084072 Meanlog10=nan Acc_D1=0.377704 Acc_D2=0.528144 Acc_D3=0.604948: